 WordPress provides plenty of plugins to backup your website automatically at scheduled intervals.
 But sometimes, they may not work.
 So monitor activity logs of your backup plugin and if it’s not working properly, backup the site manually.

 Fixing broken links is one of the essential WordPress maintenance tasks that help you to run the online business smoothly.
 Dead links will affect your rankings as well as user experience.
 No one will like to visit a website again if it contains lots of broken links.
 But as you know, it’s not possible for webmasters to visit each and every page to check whether the links are working or not.
 So use a broken link checker plugin to detect and fix such links.

 Do you have a habit of keeping so many things in the drafts?
 It may be your upcoming post ideas, page links or incomplete posts.
 But if their number exceeds the limits, your page speed may decrease.

 Monitor your drafted and trashed posts frequently, and delete unnecessary content to reduce your database size.
 You can apply the same rules to posts that contain outdated information.
 Either update them with the latest details or redirect the users to other similar posts on your site using a redirection plugin.

 10. Run Speed tests

-W3 Total Cache is a fantastic plugin to implement those suggestions and reduce your page loading time.
-It contains tons of options to optimize every corner of your website.
-It may be a little bit complex for the beginners but you can easily handle the configuration part by following tutorials from WordPress experts like wpmudev.
+WP Rocket is a fantastic plugin to implement those suggestions and reduce your page loading time.
+It contains tons of options to enable caching and optimize various parts of your WordPress website to serve content faster.